Why Make Your Own Dog Treats?

 - Store in a freezer bag or container in the freezer for up to 3 months.

-Why dogs love them: The peanut butter aroma is irresistible, and the frozen texture makes them last longer than a regular treat.
+Why dogs love them: The peanut butter aroma is a classic.
+The frozen texture also forces them to chew.
+This makes the treat last longer than those pricey bakery biscuits I tested last month.

 Calorie note: Each marble-sized bite is approximately 15 to 20 calories.